 Paola made a series of masks this year exposing the 9 types of violence perpetrated on women

 This year I presented a large painting, and you can read about it here.
 In my painting I presented my ideas on how to combat patriarchy.
 And I also did a performance you can watch here.
-In fact, my performance was an extention of my painting.
+In fact, my performance was an extension of my painting.
 Altogether a protest, I tried to get the audience to engage with me and rise up.

-People’s reactions: Without a doubt, people I talked to had a lot of respect for the work we did this year, they were thouroughly impressed.
+People’s reactions: Without a doubt, people I talked to had a lot of respect for the work we did this year, they were thoroughly impressed.
 I’m proud of all the hard work by Gang of Witches.

 Our Event was held at the Palais de Tokyo, Yoyo the 15th and 16th of June 2019, 13 avenue du Président Wilson, 16ème Paris